sio2project/sioworkers/rst/source/index.rst

     directory:
         - ``supervisor``
         - ``supervisor.so``
+    This sandbox is used for deterministic cpu instruction counting using OiTimeTool.

+- ``sio2jail_exec-sandbox.tar.gz``

+    This sandbox is needed to execute `sio2jail-exec` job in safe environment.
+    It contains sio2jail binary and minimal box needed for sio2jail.
-    This sandbox is used for deterministic cpu instruction counting.
+    This sandbox is used for deterministic cpu instruction counting using Sio2Jail.

 - ``proot-sandbox.tar.gz``